polakamal/Predicting-Flood-in-Malawi/README.md

 # Predicting-Flood-in-Malawi
 In recent decades, countries across Africa have experienced an increase in the frequency and severity of floods.
 Malawi has been hit with major floods in 2015 and again in 2019.
 In fact, between 1946 and 2013, floods accounted for 48% of major disasters in Malawi.
 The Lower Shire Valley in southern Malawi, bordering Mozambique, composed of Chikwawa and Nsanje Districts is the area most prone to flooding.

-The objective of this challenge is to build a machine learning model that helps predict of the extent of floods in southern Malawi.
+The objective of this challenge is to build a machine learning model that helps predict the extent of floods in southern Malawi.
 </br>

 # Data